Ricky Wright

 Jeff Johnson

-Johnson began serving in a public safety role in 1983, and he started his law enforcement career at the Baker County Sheriff’s Office.
-Johnson began his career with the Clay County Sheriff’s Office in 1996.
-Johnson holds a master’s degree from Barry University.
+Chief Johnson began serving in a public safety role in 1983, and he started his law enforcement career at the Baker County Sheriff’s Office.
+Johnson began his career with the Clay County Sheriff’s Office in 1996 and served on the SWAT Team for 12 years.
+He holds a master’s degree from Barry University.

 Thomas Cotchaleovitch